slavikme/slim-api-skeleton/README.md

 Contributions are welcomed.

 ## Implemented

  * Application configuration in a single file
  * Relational Database support
  * Authentication support based on API key with the following user information sources
    * From relational database
  * Routing settings in a single file
    * Define an HTTP Method or array of methods
    * Route with parameters
    * Controller class and class method
    * Define conditions to parameters
  * Controller classes support

 ## TODO
-1. Create a composer project generation configurations

  2. Add authentication support based on API key with the following user information sources
    1. From Configuration File
    2. From Big Data/NoSQL records
  3. Add authorization support
  4. Add logging
  5. Add Caching mechanism
  6. Auto-doc generator

 ## Recommendations
 It is strongly recommended to install this framework on UNIX-based operating systems (Linux or Macintosh), as it is much easier and much faster to make everything work smoothly.